Gauravd70/EditTextValidator/README.md

 }
 ```

-2. Add the dependency to your app buil.gradle
+2. Add the dependency to your app build.gradle
 ```
 dependencies{
     implementation 'com.github.Gauravd70:EditTextValidator:1.0.1'